Japanese anti-flu medication proven to be effective against the coronavirus

 Favipiravir was also an active ingredient used to fight the Ebola virus during the 2016 outbreak.

-The drug is being developed by a subsidiary of Fujifilm according to The Gaurdian and shares have been reported to increase by 15% since the discovery.
+The drug is being developed by a subsidiary of Fujifilm according to The Guardian and shares have been reported to increase by 15% since the discovery.

 As confirmed coronavirus cases surpasses 200,000 patients globally, could we finally be able to stop the deadly disease?